 5. Put on a fundraiser

-Creating an art drive, he explains, can directly benefit the LGBTQ+ community, as every purchase made provides something that others can appreciate and use.
-“Many of those that identify as LGBTQ+ members are very artistic and creative,” Lacey says.
+Creating an art drive, he explains, can directly benefit the LGBTQIA+ community, as every purchase made provides something that others can appreciate and use.
+“Many of those that identify as LGBTQIA+ members are very artistic and creative,” Lacey says.
 “Art shows allow an opportunity to share stories about the artist and create awareness within the communities they are part of.”
-Top donors could receive a pride-themed token of appreciation, such as a rainbow-hued circle of friends soapstone statue.
+Top donors could receive a Pride-themed token of appreciation, such as a rainbow-hued circle of friends soapstone statue.

 6. Host a party

-Despite the historical hardships that Pride Month commemorates, June is a time for celebrating the diverse LGBTQ+ community, Lacey says.
+Despite the historical hardships that Pride Month commemorates, June is a time for celebrating the diverse LGBTQIA+ community, Lacey says.

-“I recommend you host a Pride party in your space for LGBTQ+ youth or adults,” he says.
+“I recommend you host a Pride party in your space for LGBTQIA+ youth or adults,” he says.
 “Embrace the rainbow and join some friends for your own Pride night.”
-You can keep things feeling festive with Pride-themed snacks.
-Have plenty of mixed nuts, cake pops, and decorated cookies, and top the night off with a rainbow cake.
+You can keep things feeling festive with Pride-themed snacks, such as popcorn, cake pops, and cookies.

 “The possibilities are literally endless!
-You can binge LGBTQ+ movies, look up and sign petitions relating to LGBTQ+ issues, share your stories, wins, and dreams, or have a dance party.”
+You can binge LGBTQIA+ movies, look up and sign petitions relating to LGBTQIA+ issues, share your stories, wins, and dreams, or have a dance party.”